Find A Recycling Center Near You

 How to Recycle Old Electronics

-Looking for local electronics and computer recycling programs?
+Are you searching for local recycling programs for electronics and computers?
 You’ve come to the right place.
 We’ll help you locate the nearest electronics recycling center.
 You can even help start one in your local area.

-Recycling electronics isn’t just good for the environment, it is mandatory.
-Due to the hazardous materials inside of them, you could be fined for throwing them in your normal trash.
+Recycling electronics isn’t just beneficial for the environment; it is mandatory.
+Throwing them in your regular trash could result in a fine due to the hazardous materials they contain.
 Finding a local facility that recycles electronics and accepts other e-waste is the easiest way to help the environment, create new jobs, and avoid paying hefty fines.
-Actually, you can even make yourself some quick cash if you know how to do it right.
+You can even make some quick cash if you know how to do it right.

 Here’s what you need to know: